Cradley, West Midlands: Social housing

 Two large housing development took place in Cradley during the 1960s and 1970s, Tanhouse Estate and Huntington Gardens.

 Huntington Gardens was situated in the north of Cradley near the border with Cradley Heath, on the site of poor housing stock that had previously formed New Street, Victoria Street and Little Hill.
 The estate was completed by 1973 and consisted of 153 maisonettes and flats, as well as four lock-up shops.
 Residents also had access to garages as well as two sub stations.
-Some improvements were made to the already-troubled estate in 1988 - these amounted to nothing more than new porches, secured accesses, landscaping, fenced-off gardens and new playgrounds.
+Some improvements were made to the already-troubled estate in 1988 – these amounted to nothing more than new porches, secured accesses, landscaping, fenced-off gardens and new playgrounds.
 But these improvements were inadequate for a neighbourhood in terminal decline, and by the end of the 1990s it was one of the worst estates in the West Midlands.
 Vandalism, graffiti, litter, drug-taking, burglaries and car crime were rife, and these problems had contributed to an increasing number of empty properties on the estate.
 Demand for properties was low, and by the end of the year 2000, local residents started to work in conjunction with local council officials to try to determine a solution to the estate's plight.
 A consultation process with residents showed that 80% were in favour of demolition, and within a year all of the residents had been rehoused.
-Demolition took place in 2003 and the site has since been sold for private residential development.
+Demolition took place in 2003 and the site has since been successfully redeveloped as housing and parkland.

 Tanhouse Estate is situated to the south of Cradley adjoining the countryside, and on its completion consisted of several hundred low-rise council homes, several blocks of flats up to three storeys high, two 20-storey tower blocks and a 10-storey block.
 These homes were popular on their construction due to modern convenience that many of their occupants had never previously experienced, but within 20 years the estate was one of the most notorious in the West Midlands.
 Many of the homes had fallen into disrepair, and the local area was plagued by drug-taking, theft, vandalism and car crime.
 The local ambulance crew would refuse to answer calls from houses on the estate unless protected by police, due to a string of vandal attacks on ambulances.
 Two of the estate's tower blocks were razed to the ground in July 1999, and the site of both blocks has since been developed for housing.
 The remaining tower block was renovated at around the same time, and the estate's fortunes have since improved.